digitalcredentials/wallet-attached-storage-spec/spec.md

 * Spec needs to be able to support multiple protocols and APIs, such as HTTP, JSON-RPC, DIDComm, local client APIs, and more.

+#### Permissioned Query and Search functionality

+* Where appropriate (such as for unstructured text, structured documents, RDBMs etc), storage needs to be queryable or searchable

+* Any query/search mechanism needs to work well with the sharing/permission and replication requirements

 ### Anti-Goals

 ### Core Concepts